Climbing the two tallest peaks in Oahu: Pu'u Kalena and Mt. Ka'ala

 Here we encountered the fence line which was the sign that we are on the WST (Waianae Summit Trail).

-Here the wind picked up and after 2 minutes on the trail I lost my Uloha hat what I successfully recovered from the top of a O'hia tree.
+Here the wind picked up and after 2 minutes on the trail, I lost my Uloha hat which I successfully recovered from the top of an O'hia tree.

-The trail got more overgrown around the fence, but we still had a better speed dropping 600' then climbing the almost vertical slope of Start Trek.
+The trail got more overgrown around the fence, but we still had a better speed dropping 600' than climbing the almost vertical slope of Start Trek.

 They were two small notches we had to cross, nothing too hard, just some basic down climb.
 You could use some old ropes to help you, but avoiding those was a better choice.